mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 The script already runs at this stage, but it isn't doing anything useful.
 For the script to do something useful we have to add the fields that we want to parse.
 Fields are made by creating [ProtoField][protofield-object] objects.
-We can start off simple by adding only the first field.
+We can start simply by adding only the first field.
 The first field in the MongoDB wire protocol specification is the message length, which is an int32.

 ```lua